 An aerial photograph of the site is included as Figure 2, and a topographic map at a scale of 1 inch to 2,000 feet is included as Figure 4.
-Facility and hazardous waste management building as-built record drawings are included in Appendix D. The facility is located outside the 100-year flood plain.
+Facility and hazardous waste management building as-built record drawings are included in Appendix D (of Volume 2 of 3).
+The facility is located outside the 100-year flood plain.
 A Federal Emergency Management Agency (FEMA) map indicating this fact is included as Figure 5.